typedb/typedb-docs/11-query/05-updating-data.md

 [tab:end]
 </div>

-After these queries, all employments by the organisation named `Pharos` were replaced with the organisation name `Medicely`.
+After these queries, all employments by the organisation named `Pharos` were replaced employments by the organisation named `Medicely`.

 ## Clients Guide